Last updated on July 18, 2023

 Soak in Springs (Banff & Jasper)

-Stories of hot springs within Banff National Park go back thousands of years and these pools of hot mineral water have Indigenous significance and importance.
+Stories of hot springs in Alberta and within Banff National Park go back thousands of years and these pools of hot mineral water have Indigenous significance and importance.
 Cave and Basin is called the birthplace of Canada’s National Parks and the guided tours offer a natural and cultural history of the mountains that you can take in before or after a dip in the pool.
 Discover the hot water that seeps from the rocks with the distinct smell of minerals straight from the earth.
 For a more luxurious experience without the history, visit Banff Upper Hot Springs.
 If you’re in Jasper, nearby Miette Hot Springs will help you soak away sore muscles earned in all your adventures.

 Strap on Cross-Country Skis (Canmore)